The Plastic Plague: How Our Convenience Kills Aquatic Life

 Introduction

-Plastics have become a very convenient use for our everyday lives, whether it's bags, cups, plates, etc. But our convenience may lead to the fatal outcome for lots of aquatic animals who mistakenly consume plastic items in their natural habitat.
+Plastics have become a very convenient use for our everyday lives, whether it's bags, cups, plates, etc. However, our convenience may lead to fatal outcomes for lots of aquatic animals who mistakenly consume plastic items in their natural habitat.
 The United Nations estimated that 800 species all over the world become affected by marine debris, among which 80% is plastic.
-Approximately up to 13 million metric tons of plastics end up in the waters every year, and this impacts marine life.
-For example, in 2010, the gray whale died near Seattle after eating more than 20 plastic bags, a golf ball, and other things in his stomach.
+Approximately 13 million metric tons of plastics end up in the waters every year, and this impacts marine life.
+For example, in 2010, a gray whale died near Seattle after eating more than 20 plastic bags, a golf ball, and other things in his stomach.
 Other examples include fish, seabirds, sea turtles, and marine mammals that consume plastic, which leads to suffocation, starvation, and drowning.

 Sea turtles